OrShalmayev/ng-book/README.md

 ### Summary
 At a high level our data architecture looks like this:
-- All information about the users and threads (which hold messages) are contained in our central store
+- All information about the users and threads (which hold messages) are contained in our central store
 - Components subscribe to changes in that store and display the appropriate data (unread count, list of threads, the messages themselves
 - When the user sends a message, our components dispatch an action to the store